Foley Hoag LLP - The Inside View

 Callbacks

 Candidates undertake four 30-minute interviews with four different attorneys and can choose whether to conduct these interviews virtually or in-office.
 Candidates who elect for in-person interviews are also offered the option of going out to lunch with junior associates.
-Haviland tells us, “the questions are not significantly different from those at the screening stage, but the interviewers have more time to delve deeper into each candidate’s experience and interests.”
+Reed tells us, “the questions are not significantly different from those at the screening stage, but the interviewers have more time to delve deeper into each candidate’s experience and interests.”
 Candidates are also asked to submit a writing sample.
-Haviland tells us that “as part of our ongoing efforts to make the interview process as fair and free of unconscious bias as possible, we remove GPAs from the resumes seen by our interviewers.
+Reed tells us that “as part of our ongoing efforts to make the interview process as fair and free of unconscious bias as possible, we remove GPAs from the resumes seen by our interviewers.
 Writing samples are also reviewed blindly.”

 Top tips for this stage: